SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_HUB_SatLink_Manager.md

 #### Main connection

-This driver uses an **HTTP** connection and requires the following input during element creation:
+This connector uses an **HTTP** connection and requires the following input during element creation:

 HTTP CONNECTION: